richmahn/en_tn/2ti/02/intro.md

 #### Structure and formatting ####

-The ULB has chosen to indent the lines of 2:11-13 to set it apart from the rest of the text as the "trustworthy saying."
-It is not necessary for translators to do this in their own versions, but they may find it helpful to do so.
+Many translations set apart extended quotations, prayers, or songs by indenting them.
+The ULB indents words in 2:11-13 because they are the "trustworthy saying."

 #### Special concepts in this chapter ####